 The Palace of the Union (Palacio de la Unión) sits on the west side of the Plaza de Armas.
-Inaugurated in 1942, the palace is the current headquarters of the Club de la Unión, an association that dates back to 1868.
-The club’s founders included Miguel Grau, Alfonso Ugarte and Francisco Bolognesi, three of Peru’s greatest military heroes.
+Inaugurated in 1942, the palace is the current headquarters of the Club de la Unión, which is an association that dates back to 1868.
+The club’s founders included Miguel Grau, Alfonso Ugarte, and Francisco Bolognesi, who were three of Peru’s greatest military heroes.

 Municipal Palace (City Hall)

-Also on the western side of the square is Lima’s Municipal Palace (Palacio Municipal de Lima), the headquarters for Lima’s governing body.
+Also on the western side of the square is Lima’s Municipal Palace (Palacio Municipal de Lima), which is the headquarters for Lima’s governing body.
 Construction of the original municipal building began in 1549, but earthquakes led to numerous repairs and reconstructions over the following centuries.
-Construction of today’s Municipal Palace began in 1943; the building was inaugurated in 1944.
-Its neo-colonial facade mirrors those of other building on the square, while the interior pays tribute to the French renaissance.
+Construction of today’s Municipal Palace began in 1943, and the building was inaugurated in 1944.
+Its neo-colonial facade mirrors those of other building on the square, while the interior pays tribute to the French Renaissance.

 The center of the Plaza de Armas was once home to the city gallows.
-In 1578, Francisco de Toledo, then Spanish viceroy of Peru, had this grim centerpiece replaced with a far more attractive water fountain.
+In 1578, Spanish viceroy of Peru Francisco de Toledo had this grim centerpiece replaced with a far more attractive water fountain.
 In 1651, Viceroy García Sarmiento de Sotomayor replaced Toledo’s fountain with his own, where it remains to this day.